amnesiiac/amnesiiac.github.io/_posts/2023-10-21-docker-iptables-case-analysis.md

  743K   65M DOCKER-ISOLATION-STAGE-2 all  --  docker0         !docker0         0.0.0.0/0 0.0.0.0/0
 2172K 5807M RETURN                   all  --  *               *                0.0.0.0/0 0.0.0.0/0
 ```

+something off topic about the isolation rules added by docker engine: the purpose of the extra isolation stage
-about the isolation rules: forward any traffic into container1 to DOCKER-ISOLATION-STAGE-2, which isolated the container from 'unwanted' traffic.
+is to forward any traffic into container1 to DOCKER-ISOLATION-STAGE-2, used to isolate the container out of the
+unwanted traffic.